BardicDefense/purple-hack/README.md

 Porters/torchbearers come with no equipment.
 Equipment purchased by the PC is kept by the PC.
 Retainers come with the same basic starting equipment as PCs, but no starting silver.
 Stats, specializations & feats are rolled randomly, and no skills are included (but can be chosen if a player ends up playing the retainer as a replacement for a lost PC, for example).

-Starting armor is based on class.
+Starting armour is based on class.
 Mages roll 1d6-1; Warriors roll 1d6+1:

-- 0-1=No armor (AC 9)
+- 0-1=No armour (AC 9)
 - 2-3=Leather (AC 12)
 - 4-5=Ring (AC 13)
 - 6=Scale (AC 14)